Self-Publishing FAQ

 1. Developmental editing—to tighten logic, enhance presentation of information, and address any structural issues

-2. Substantive editing—to help with phrasing, and clean up after any developmental debris
+2. Line editing—to help with phrasing, and clean up after any developmental debris

 3. Copyediting—to fix spelling, grammar, punctuation, and syntax and to bring a manuscript in line with the Chicago Manual of Style, the publishing industry’s guide for editing most books